 Note: Hair loss is different for everyone.
 Depending on the condition of your hair and scalp, and your ultimate goals, we can help you determine if this treatment is right for you.
 Understand that PRP for hair restoration is not permanent.
 A series of 3-5 treatments, spaced 15- 30 days apart is a good estimate for how many treatments will be needed.

 As results do not last forever, studies have shown a quarterly or semi-annual treatment regimen may help patients maintain optimal results.
 The number, frequency and cost of treatments recommended will be determined by the current condition of your hair and your ultimate goal.
 In addition to being used as a standalone therapy, PRP has also been utilized to encourage the success of traditional hair transplant procedures or assist the effect of oral and topical medications.

 Who is a good candidate for PRP?

-- Most people who are in good health are good candidates.
+- People who are in good health.

 This treatment is not ideal for those who have blood disorders & are undergoing anticoagulation therapy, have anemia or an active infection.

 Hair Restoration: Those who are the beginning stages of thinning hair, and who still have partially active hair follicles.